 \subsection{Enhanced Diffusion Transformer}

-\paragraph{\textbf{Scalable Transformer}} As a rapidly growing category of generative models, denoising diffusion models (DDPMs) have demonstrated their exceptional ability to deliver top-notch results in both image~\citep{zhang2023adding,ho2022classifier} and audio synthesis~\citep{huang2022prodiff,huang2023make,lam2021bilateral}.
-However, the most dominant diffusion TTS models adopt a convolutional architecture like WaveNet or U-Net as the de-factor choice of backbone, where it lacks the scalable ability to model additional visual information.
-This prevents the model's incorparation of visual information as they lack scalability.
-Recent research~\citep{peebles2023scalable,bao2023one} in image synthesis field has revealed that the inductive bias of convolutional structures is not a critical dterminant of DDPMs' performance.
+\paragraph{\textbf{Scalable Transformer}} As a rapidly growing category of generative models, DDPMs have demonstrated their exceptional ability to deliver top-notch results in both image~\citep{zhang2023adding,ho2022classifier} and audio synthesis~\citep{huang2022prodiff,huang2023make,lam2021bilateral}.
+However, the most dominant diffusion TTS models adopt a convolutional architecture like WaveNet or U-Net as the de-factor choice of backbone.
+This architectural choice limits the model scalability to effectively incorporate panoramic visual images.
+Recent research~\citep{peebles2023scalable,bao2023one} in the image synthesis field has revealed that the inductive bias of convolutional structures is not a critical determinant of DDPMs' performance.
 Instead, transformers have emerged as a viable alternative.

 For this reason, we propose a diffusion transformer that leverages the scalability of transformers to expand model capacity and incorporate room acoustic information.
-Moreover, we leverage the adaptive normalization layers in GANs and initialize the full transformer block as the identity function to further improve the transformer performance. \paragraph{\textbf{Unconditional Pre-training}} In this part, we investigate the self-supervised learning from orders of magnitude mel-spectrograms data to alleviate the data scarcity.
-Specifically, assuming the target mel-spectrogram is $x_0$, we first random select 0.065\% of $x_0$ as starting indices and apply a mask that spans 10 steps following the Wav2vec2.0~\cite{baevski2020wav2vec}.
-Then, we obtain $x_t$ through a diffusion process, which is defined by a fixed Markov chain from data $x_0$ to the latent variable $x_t$.
+Moreover, we leverage the adaptive normalization layers in GANs and initialize the full transformer block as the identity function to enhance the transformer architecture. \paragraph{\textbf{Unconditional Pre-training}} In this part, we investigate self-supervised learning from orders of magnitude mel-spectrograms data to alleviate data scarcity.
+Specifically, assuming the target mel-spectrogram is $\vx_0$, we first random select 0.065\% of $\vx_0$ as starting indices and apply a mask that spans 10 steps following the Wav2vec2.0~\cite{baevski2020wav2vec}.
+Then, we obtain $\vx_t$ through a diffusion process, which is defined by a fixed Markov chain from data $\vx_0$ to the latent variable $\vx_t$.

 At each diffusion step $t\in[1,T]$, a tiny Gaussian noise is added to $\vx_{t-1}$ to obtain $\vx_t$, according to a small positive constant $\beta_t$: